|Appeal Information Pack|

 Creating an institutional legacy

-Both of these activities will be supported by meetings, committees, workshops, seminars, other fora and activities, the proceedings and outcomes of which will be reported on the website:
+These activities will be supported by meetings, committees, workshops, seminars, other fora and activities, the proceedings and outcomes of which will be reported on the website:

 This practical approach should help improve the short to medium term benefits of this operation.
 This should help clarify the role and scope of activities of the Institute justifying the requests for support of the The George Boole Institute Appeal.
-Details on the Appeal are to be found in GBF Brief No. 04.